 Readings:

 Classical Reading: Athanasius, On the Incarnation, Chapters 2 to 5, pp. 15-33.
+(Use arrows on the right side of the red bar to move back and forth between chapters.)

 Scholarly Reading: Threlfall, Jonathan.
 “The Doctrine of the Imago Dei: The Biblical Data for an Abductive Argument for the Christian Faith.”
 Journal of the Evangelical Theological Society 62, no. 3 (2019): 543-6.

 Contemporary Reading: Hobson, George.
 Imago Dei: Man/Woman Created in the Image of God: Implications for Theology, Pastoral Care, Eucharist, Apologetics, Aesthetics.
-Eugene Oregon: Wipf & Stock, 2019; The section of interest is Part III, pp. 113-14.
+Eugene Oregon: Wipf & Stock, 2019; The section of interest is Part III, pp. 113-14. (eBook pages 138-171)

-University Chapel: Title
+University Chapel: Flawed Perfection

-Wednesday, December XX, 12:00pm, Shaw Chapel
+Wednesday, November 19, 12:00pm, Shaw Chapel

-Monday, December XX, 1:00pm, Library Gallery
+Monday, November 24, 1:00pm, Library Gallery

 Tenet 4: The only hope for man is to believe on the Lord Jesus Christ, the virgin-born Son of God,